William Phips: Salem witch trials

 Phips and Increase Mather reached Boston in separate ships on May 14, 1692.
 This was a Saturday afternoon, meaning all activity was to cease at sundown according to the old Puritan laws regarding the sabbath.
-Unlike his arrival in HMS Rose in 1683, when Phips showed little regard for the sabbath, on this occasion Phips was highly deferential toward the theocracy.
-Phips' elaborate swearing-in ceremony at the meeting house was halted at sundown and delayed until the following Monday.
+Unlike his arrival in HMS Rose in 1683, when Phips showed little regard for the sabbath, on this occasion, Phips was highly deferential toward the theocracy.
+Phips's elaborate swearing-in ceremony at the meeting house was halted at sundown and delayed until the following Monday.
 According to one letter writer, Phips presented himself as having no intentions to oppose the ancient laws and customs of Puritan Boston.
 He promised to rule as a weak governor, according to the tradition of his predecessors.
 The speech itself had likely been crafted with the care and attention of Increase Mather as they crossed the Atlantic.
 They seemed to have come to an agreement—you work your side of the street and I'll work mine—whereby Phips would tend to the frontier while Increase Mather and his slate of cohorts would see to domestic affairs.

 Unfortunately, their crossing also coincided with the great swelling of the infamous witchcraft hysteria.
 More than 125 people had been arrested on charges of witchcraft and were being held in Boston and Salem prisons.
 On May 27, a special Court of Oyer and Terminer was created to hear the accumulated cases.
-This may have been Increase Mather's idea, as such courts were specifically mentioned in the new Charter, and no one had spent more time working on the details of the Charter than Increase Mather.
-Nonetheless, Phips signed the Order and may have composed it.
-The language of the Order itself is curious, as it speaks of concern for the welfare of those "imprisoned during this hot time of the year."
-Increase Mather's pick for Lieutenant Governor, William Stoughton, was chosen as Chief Judge of this new court.
+This may have been Increase Mather's idea since such courts were specifically mentioned in the new charter and no one had spent more time working on the details of the charter than Increase Mather.
+Nonetheless, Phips signed the order and may have composed it.
+The language of the order itself is curious because it speaks of concern for the welfare of those "imprisoned during this hot time of the year".
+Increase Mather's pick for lieutenant governor, William Stoughton, was chosen as chief judge of this new court.
 There was little then to indicate that Stoughton would proceed with such ruthless conviction.
-Phips later claimed to have chosen nominations for the Court from "persons of the best prudence and figure that could then be pitched upon" and indeed, as Thomas Brattle pointed out, most were well-known and respected merchants from the Boston area.
+Phips later claimed to have chosen nominations for the court from "persons of the best prudence and figure that could then be pitched upon", and indeed, as Thomas Brattle pointed out, most were well-known and respected merchants from the Boston area.